 Michael Waldron’s discography includes numerous Hyperion recordings with the Choir of Trinity College, Cambridge, recordings with the Choir of Worcester Cathedral, a world-premiere recording of music by Ian Assersohn, and two upcoming releases with the London Choral Sinfonia of music by Richard Pantcheff and a disc of contemporary Christmas music.

-Upcoming projects with the London Choral Sinfonia include performances of Bach, Handel and Vivaldi at Cadogan Hall; Britten: St Nicolas at St John’s Smith Square as part of the St John’s Smith Square Christmas Festival; and a performance as part of the St John’s Smith Square American Festival in 2018.
+Upcoming projects with the London Choral Sinfonia include performances of Part and Mozart at St John’s Smith Square; Britten: Serenade for Tenor, Horn and Strings at Cadogan Hall; and a performance as part of the St John’s Smith Square Christmas Festival.